 Notes to the accounts

 The Annual accounts must be submitted by 31st December.
 As soon as the DFE deadline, but by no later than 30th June (9 months after the end of the accounting year), a copy of the governors’ annual report and audited final accounts must be sent to Companies House and to the Charity Commission.

+21.6 If the trust does not return the information ESFA requirement by the specified deadline, or that the information is not of acceptable quality, ESFA may conduct investigations to collect it.
+ESFA may deduct the cots of this investigations from the trust’s recurrent funding.
+ESFA may take further

-21. Self-Assessment of Management and Governance
+22. Self-Assessment of Management and Governance